6 Reasons Why Servers Need So Much RAM

 6. Servers Need to Account for Growth Possibilities

-Here, the required RAM size should be calculated individually based on the anticipated database and user growth.
-To get an accurate estimate, consult with IT specialists and request an assessment of your prospects, as well as the suggested optimum RAM capacity that would be suitable for the potential growth rate.
+The required RAM size should be calculated individually based on the anticipated database and user growth.
+To get an accurate estimate, consult IT specialists and request an assessment of your prospects and the suggested optimum RAM capacity suitable for the potential growth rate.

 If this factor is overlooked, multiple issues are likely to arise in the future.
 Upgrading the memory size requires taking the server down for maintenance, which can interfere with your work.
 In addition, the unavoidable upgrades will bring extra financial costs.